benjamin-dcs/home-assistant/README.md

 In this repository I provide Automations, Scripts and other files for Home Assistant.

+The code in this repo is often a slightly modified (and untested) version of my personal version.
+In case of any issues, feel free to create an [issue](https://github.com/benjamin-dcs/home-assistant/issues)

 # [Automations](https://github.com/benjamin-dcs/home-assistant/blob/main/automations/)
 ## [Birthday Notifier](https://github.com/benjamin-dcs/home-assistant/blob/main/automations/birthday_notifier.yaml)
 Uses a Home Assistant calender to send several notifications for someone's birthday.
 Calendar events are expected to be in one of the following two formats: